Taco seasoning is easy to make at home with common spices you may already have!

 Using Your Seasoning Blend

-Most taco seasoning packets contain about two tablespoons.
+As mentioned, most taco seasoning packets contain about two tablespoons.
 You’ll need the same amount of your homemade seasoning mix to season one pound of ground beef, turkey, chicken, shrimp, or vegetables.

 Once the protein or vegetables are well browned, add the two tablespoons of seasoning and, if using the version with cornstarch, add two to three tablespoons of water or stock to blend the liquid and pan juices together into a sauce.
-Seasoning packets often call for up to ¾ cup of water to be added, but since my recipe contains less cornstarch, you’ll only need a few tablespoons of water.

-Without the cornstarch, this taco seasoning can also be sprinkled on popcorn, chips, or crackers.
+Without the cornstarch, this taco seasoning can be sprinkled on popcorn, chips, or crackers.
 With or without the cornstarch, the seasoning can be used as a rub or spice blend for chicken, fish, beef, and vegetables.
 It also makes a flavorful taco dip when mixed with cream cheese or sour cream.

 Try it in these recipes as well:

-Taco Seasoning
+Taco Seasoning Recipe

 This copycat taco seasoning tastes just like the packets and is so easy to make.